 Compensation for Stress, Depression or Anxiety After an Accident

-Everyone responds in his or her own unique way to the challenges presented by a serious accident.
+Everyone responds in his or her own unique way to the challenges presented by a serious injury.
 Some people recover quickly after moving past the pain and intensive treatment that characterize the early aftermath of an injury.
 For others, however, recovery occurs neither quickly nor at an even pace.
 Some people encounter the most severe challenges weeks or months after a traumatic injury.

 At Murphy Battista LLP, helping people get their lives back lies at the core of everything we do.
 This applies to your emotional and psychological well-being as well as physical recovery and financial compensation for your injuries.